 The lab and life sciences industry is seeing a spike in interest from real estate investors.
 But in converting office buildings into lab spaces, building owners should take note: this specialized industry comes with its own unique set of real estate considerations, which impact how building measurements are assessed and valued.

 If you’re in the business of commercial real estate you’ve no doubt heard the buzz on lab space and an industry working overtime to meet the demands of scientific needs.

 Compared to office buildings, lab requirements are considerably different and require detailed and thoughtful planning to be successful.
 While there is no one-size-fits-all, Gensler’s sciences and office building leaders note, “the key challenge is marrying the unique aspects of an existing building with the unique specifications for science facilities the user organizations' building may house — from basic biology and chemistry to bioinformatics and clinical research.”

 Converting a building for a specific tenant is one challenge — converting a building without knowing who the tenant(s) will be presents another set of challenges that must take into account several target tenant types, all requiring test-fit iterations.
 This is noteworthy because the future lab is no longer standalone.
-Like so many things today, the future lab is a hybrid.
-“If you’re designing a life science campus, the lab isn’t concentrated in one building over there,” says Scot Latimer, Gensler’s global health sector leader.
-“The lab is everywhere, and there’s a lot more emphasis on connections.”
+Like so many things today, the future lab is a hybrid environment that can be located anywhere.

 Nuances between office buildings and lab sciences buildings, while seemingly small, may have a significant impact on the building measurements — and ultimately, the ratio of rentable to usable space, or R/U factor.
 Some areas that impact the R/U factor in converting office buildings into labs include: